 While I tend to call the entire category “undies,” there are specific types of undies.

-Whether or not men have been asking this question, we’re quite certain that they’ve consciously or unconsciously tapped into the question and, more importantly, the search for the answer since Cro-Magnon was scampering around in his fur toga thing.
+Whether or not men have been asking this question, we’re quite certain that they’ve consciously or unconsciously tapped into the question and, more importantly, the search for the answer since Cro-Magnon was lumbering around commando style in his fur toga.
 In this case, we must admit that the answer to the question is elusive.
 It’s a subjective issue.
 Take me, for instance.
 Back in the day, I was all about going commando.
-I truly thought that underwear were over doing it.
+I truly thought that wearing underwear was overdoing it.
 Why did I need another layer of clothing?
 A few years later, I came to the conclusion that boxers were cool, so I started wearing boxers.
 (Why did I think boxers were cool?
 Perhaps because they were what men wore, as opposed to the tighties I’d worn as a boy.
 I wanted to be manly.)
 And, later still, I decided that boxer briefs were the thing because I liked the snugger fit.
 It felt right…it feels right to me.
 But, overall, there are some obvious reasons you’re here checking out the list.

 * You want to know the best men’s underwear for hot weather

-* You want to look for boxer briefs that don’t ride up
+* You want to look for men’s boxer briefs — or any other style — that won’t ride up (i.e., are the most comfortable men’s underwear you can get)

-* You want to check out the different men’s underwear brands
+* You want to get the best men’s underwear possible

 Whatever it is, we’ve got you covered (and so stylishly).